awused/aw-fm/README.md

 clicking on a tab will open it in a horizontal split, shift clicking leads to a vertical split.

+Completion can be triggered with `ctrl+space` in the location bar.
+Currently this is hardcoded.

 ### Customization

 #### Custom Actions